alberttgomes/liferay-database-converter/README.md

-# How to use this project to replace Liferay's scheme types.
+# How to use tool to fix Pentaho issues

 ### Steps